 - • Fewer surprises during review

-❌ Without Clear Criteria
+❌ Without Clear Criteria for Acceptance

 - • Constant clarification needed